101. Introduction to Near Eastern Studies. (4). (HU).

 450. Near Eastern Issues.
 (3).
 (Excl).
 May be repeated for a total of six credits.

-A literary reflection on the history of the Near East through its narratives, form Gilgamesh to Mahfouz.
+A literary reflection on the history of the Near East through its narratives, from Gilgamesh to Mahfouz.
 Against the backdrop of orality and literacy, storytelling and fiction, memory and imagination, we will follow the different phases of the art of storytelling as the prevalent narrative, and examine the introduction of the novel's genre into that region.
 Three basic topics will be discussed comparatively: stories from the Bible and the Koran on the background of the ancient Near Eastern literatures; Medieval Arab and Jewish tales; points of convergence and departure in the modern literatures of the Near East.
-Texts will include a selection (in English translation) from: Gilgamesh; ancient Egyptian tales; Bible and Midrash; The Koran; Arab and Jewish Medieval texts (Maoamet and other tales); Tales from the Thousand and One nights; Modern Arab and Hebrew writers.
+Texts will include a selection (in English translation) from: Gilgamesh; ancient Egyptian tales; Bible and Midrash; The Koran; Arab and Jewish Medieval texts (Maqamat and other tales); Tales from The Thousand and One Nights; Modern Arab and Hebrew writers.
 Advanced undergraduate and graduate students who have an interest in issues Near Eastern, preferably with a literary background, are encouraged to register.
-Requirements for the course are a presentation in class, and a substantial Term paper.
-Cost:3 (Shammas)
+Requirements for the course are a presentation in class, and a substantial Term Paper.
+[Cost:3] (Shammas)

 497. Senior Honors Thesis.
 Permission of instructor.
 (1-6).
 (Excl).
 (INDEPENDENT).